meDracula/ctf-labsess/ctf1/README.md

 ## Brute Force
 A Brute force attack is a method of exhausting every possible item or combination in a list to guess the correct credentials.

-Commonly and easily understood when brute forcing passwords.
+Commonly used when brute forcing a user's password.
 Such as attempting login in to a user by using a list of passwords to hopefully provide the correct credentials to gain access.

 A tool great for login cracking that provides simple, flexible and parallelized brute force attacks is [Hydra](https://www.kali.org/tools/hydra/).